 Auto precharge ensures that the precharge is initiated at the earliest valid stage within a burst.
-This earliest valid stage is determined as if an explicit PRECHARGE command was issued at the earliest possible time without violating tRAS (MIN), as described for each burst type in Table 19 (page 43).
+This earliest valid stage is determined as if an explicit PRECHARGE command was issued at the earliest possible time without violating tRAS (MIN), as described for each burst type in Table 20 (page 47).
 The READ with auto precharge enabled state or the WRITE with auto precharge enabled state can each be broken into two parts: the access period and the precharge period.
 The access period starts with registration of the command and ends where tRP (the precharge period) begins.
-For READ with auto precharge, the precharge period is defined as if the same burst was executed with auto precharge disabled, followed by the earliest possible PRECHARGE command that still accesses all the data in the burst.
+For READ with auto precharge disabled, followed by the earliest possible PRECHARGE command that still accesses all the data in the burst.
 For WRITE with auto precharge, the precharge period begins when tWR ends, with tWR measured as if auto precharge was disabled.
 In addition, during a WRITE with auto precharge, at least one clock is required during tWR time.
 During the precharge period, the user must not issue another command to the same bank until tRP is satisfied.